Header image courtesy of @saisons.hk (via Instagram)

 Eastern Europeans may be dismayed to find that our version of borscht soup is only distantly related to the beetroot-based, blood-red, sour soup that normally comes topped with sour cream in Russia or Ukraine.
-As the story goes, Russian food once enjoyed considerable popularity in Shanghai back around the time of the Second World War, and when Shanghainese immigrants escaped into Hong Kong, they brought some of this cuisine with them.
+As the story goes, Russian food once enjoyed considerable popularity in Shanghai back around the time of World War II`, and when Shanghainese immigrants escaped into Hong Kong, they brought some of this cuisine with them.

 Most of Russian cuisine never really took off in Hong Kong, but likely because of how easy a vegetable soup is to make, borscht soup was widely adopted by local Western-style restaurants and tweaked to fit local taste buds.
 Nowadays, borscht soup is often still offered in restaurants and cha chaan teng as the soup of the day, or as the starter that comes with a set meal.
 Tangy and hearty, but not too filling, it makes for the perfect start of a meal to whet appetites with, and is usually served with a dinner roll and butter.
 Try the borscht soup at Queen’s Café or Sammy’s Kitchen for the real Hong Kong deal.